 Whilst the firing is taking place the lid should be placed a little off-center.
 This will make a gap along one top edge, making a flue from which fumes and gases can escape.
 It also allows the flames and heat to move around and pass through the kiln.
 Ideally, the gap should be on the opposite side of the kiln from the burner.

-There is a ceramicist called Ian Gregory, who has specialized in designing many types of wire mesh kilns.
-If you are interested in this particular approach, I’d recommend checking out his site for more information.
+The ceramicist Ian Gregory specialized in designing many types of wire mesh kilns.
+If you are interested in this particular approach, I’d recommend checking out his book on building kilns for more information.